Equal and Equivalent Sets

 Set

-It is a well-defined collection of distinct objects and it is usually denoted by capital letters A, B, $\mathrm{C}, \mathrm{S}, \mathrm{U}, \mathrm{V} \ldots \ldots$.
+It is always a well-defined collection of distinct objects and is usually denoted by capital letters A, B, $\mathrm{C}, \mathrm{S}, \mathrm{U}, \mathrm{V} \ldots \ldots$.
+They can be written in any order but we must take care that elements are not repeated.
+They are generally denoted by a capital letter and curly braces '{}'.

-Two sets $A$ and $B$ are said to be equal if they have exactly the same elements and we write $A=$ B.
+Two sets $A$ and $B$ are said to be equal only if they have exactly the same elements and we write $A=$ B.

-Otherwise, the sets are said to be unequal and we write $\mathrm{A} \neq \mathrm{B}$.
+Otherwise, we conclude that the sets are unequal and hence we write $\mathrm{A} \neq \mathrm{B}$.

 Example If $A=\{3,2,1,4\}$ and $B=\{2,3,4,1\}$, then both have exactly the same elements, and hence $\mathrm{A}=\mathrm{B}$.